Ecuador

 The Context

-Ecuador is a middle-income country with an economy highly dependent on oil and export agriculture.
-In the last 10 years, Ecuador made remarkable effort to fight poverty and inequality through increased social spending and important investments, with infrastructure, hospitals and schools having been impressively modernized.
+Ecuador is a middle-income country.
+Its economy is highly dependent on oil and agricultural exports.
+In the last decade, Ecuador has increased social spending and investments in infrastructure, hospitals and schools.

 The Strategy

-In Ecuador, IFAD loans support the diversification of the rural economy by promoting cooperatives and investments to generate employment and income for poor rural families.
+IFAD diversifies the rural economy by promoting cooperatives and investments that generate employment and income for poor rural families.

 Key activities include:

-- increasing the capacities of rural poor producers and potential entrepreneurs to engage in, and benefit from, pro-poor and inclusive productive policies.
+increasing the capacities of rural poor producers to engage in productive policies

 Country Facts

-- 61% of rural women work in agriculture and livelihoods.
+- 61 per cent of rural women work in agriculture and livelihoods.